 Our contemporary learning approach at Good Shepherd, is personalised, responding to the learning needs, interests and experiences of each student.
 Contemporary learning is different from the way many parents of today's students were taught.
 It offers teachers and learners many more options than the old textbook driven approach to teaching.
 Contemporary learning aims to empower learners with the knowledge, skills and capacities to respond creatively to the challenges of their world.

 Learners thrive in our safe, supportive and secure learning environments.
 Our flexible and intentionally developed learning environments encourages a sense of belonging and purpose that strengthens the learning culture.
 Good Shepherd learning environments are stimulating and appropriately resourced.
 They promote high expectations and respect diversity and difference, facilitating learning for all learners.
 Adaptive learning environments have no conventional boundaries due to being digital, connected to the world beyond the classroom.
-Our learning environments are named after Saints (St Francis of Assisi, St Mary of the Cross MacKillop, St Ignatius Loyola and Blessed Nano Nagle).
+Our learning environments are named after Saints (St Francis of Assisi, St Mary of the Cross MacKillop, St Ignatius of Loyola, Blessed Nano Nagle and St Hildegard von Bingen).
 Learners are recognised as belonging to these named environments of learning and not to the traditional Year Level.

 Catherine McAuley, foundress of the Sisters of Mercy is the Patroness of Good Shepherd.
 The Sisters of Mercy were responsible for the foundation of schools in the western corridor from Brisbane to Ipswich from the late 1800's.
 Good Shepherd is situated within the western corridor.
 As a school community we continue to strive to live out the Mercy charism (Compassion, Justice, Respect, Hospitality, Service, Courage) and ethos in the context of the world our students are living in now, priding ourselves on the spirit of welcome and hospitality.